poeticoding/yolo_elixir/README.md

 ## IMPORTANT: ONNX model files!
 To run a YOLOv8 model, we typically need the neural network structure and the pre-trained weights obtained from training the model.
-While we could build the network using libraries like Axon (or Keras in Python), I've prefered to simplify the process by using a pre-existing PyTorch model from [Ultralytics](https://docs.ultralytics.com/models/yolov8/).
+While we could build the network using libraries like Axon (or Keras in Python), I've preferred to simplify the process by using a pre-existing PyTorch model from [Ultralytics](https://docs.ultralytics.com/models/yolov8/).
 Ultralytics developed and trained [YOLOv8 models](https://github.com/ultralytics/assets/releases/tag/v8.3.0), which are available under a GPL license.
 However, to avoid potential licensing conflicts with this library, I haven't included the ONNX model exports directly here.
 Instead, you need to convert the PyTorch .pt file into an ONNX format.
 No worries, I got you covered!

 Ultralytics' YOLOv8 comes in several sizes: n (nano), s (small), m (medium), l (large), and x (extra-large).
 Larger models offer better performance in terms of classification accuracy and object detection but require more computational resources and memory.